dhh1128/an-eye-of-faith/god-evolution-systems-and-eternity.md

 slug: god-evolution-systems-and-eternity
 redirect_from:
   - /2018/12/07/god-evolution-systems-and-eternity
+comments:
+  - author: Nick Liechty
+    date: 2018-12-07 20:00:25
+    comment: |
+      Very well said, my friend!
+I have never considered God’s involvement quite that way before.
+  - author: Gloria Pratt
+    date: 2018-12-08 21:33:19
+    comment: |
+      Beautifully expressed.
+It stretches my mind.
+  - author: Anita
+    date: 2018-12-15 22:36:55
+    comment: |
+      You have given me a feast to ponder, my friend!
+Thank you for your fabulous thinking!
+Please share much more, Daniel.
+And I hope you and your family have a very Merry Christmas!
 ---
 <span style="font-weight:400;">In my discipline of software architecture, one buzzword that invites occasional discussion is </span><i><span style="font-weight:400;">system thinking</span></i><span style="font-weight:400;">.
 This is the notion that certain things can only be understood as a whole or gestalt, not as independent pieces.
 The whole is greater than the sum of the parts.</span>

 [caption id="attachment_115" align="alignnone" width="2412"]<img class="alignnone size-full wp-image-115" src="https://aneyeoffaith.wordpress.com/wp-content/uploads/2018/12/system.jpg" alt="system" width="2412" height="1300" /> <span style="color:#808080;"><em>(partial map of the internet, from The Opte Project, Wikimedia Commons; http://bit.ly/2PrfOte)</em></span>[/caption]